Workforce & Continuing Education

 - Prospective students should also remember that acceptance by Cisco College does not guarantee admission into specific occupational programs.

 - Additional factors considered for admission may be a satisfactory record in high school or college, placement tests and other criteria.

-For additional information or to find out how your company can participate in continuing education for your employees, contact Kam Zinsser.
+For additional information or to find out how your company can participate in continuing education for your employees, contact Dr. Kam Zinsser.